romi/romi-robots-docs/docs/Farmers Dashboard/assembly.md

 ### Hands (left and right)

 There are two _hands_ on the CARM module, left and right.
-The assembly process for both is the same so we only show it once.
-This pieces hold the pulleys that are in direct contact with the cable on both extremes.
+The assembly process for both is the same, so we only show it once.
+These pieces hold the pulleys that are in direct contact with the cable on both extremes.
 They also hold the two end stops switches that detect obstacles along the path.

 ![](/assets/images/farmersDashboard/assembly/hands/despiece_hand.png)